-Not everyone has the time or the money to mail out formal invites, but that doesn’t lessen the fact that they are hosting an event they wish for you to attend.
+Not everyone has the time or the money to mail out formal invitations, but that doesn’t lessen the fact that they are hosting an event they wish for you to attend.

-To accept an informal invitation, do it in the same way you were invited.
-On social media platforms, a click is often enough, otherwise mention in the conversation that you will attend.
+To accept informal invitations, do it in the same way you were invited.
+On social media platforms, a click is often enough, otherwise tell in the conversation that you will attend.
 Open questions should also be addressed at this moment.